jpuritz/BIO_594/Exercises_ProbSets/Week10/Exercise.Week10.md

 * Post a `reference.fasta` file with your assembled reference

 * You can use the material from class or anything else you might find at [dDocent.com](https://www.ddocent.com/)

+## Extra

+Want to not worry about personal access tokens again?
+Try setting up an ssh key for github: https://docs.github.com/en/authentication/connecting-to-github-with-ssh